 The backwaters of Kerala are filled with rice boats gently cruising the waters and taking guests around the narrow canals where life goes by at a different pace.
+Nearby Munnar was even one of the locations for the movie set in India Life of Pi.
 There are over 2,000 boats floating in these waters, but only one motor vessel made of two stable catamarans.
-Carry on reading for a review of The Oberoi Motor Vessel Vrinda in the backwaters of Kerala.

 The Oberoi Motor Vessel Vrinda is owned and managed by The Oberoi Group, an award-winning Indian luxury hotel group which owns some of the most famed landmark hotels in India.
 The Oberoi Group brand is known for managing exclusive properties and for their high level of service, so I had high expectations for this trip.